What Where When-sday: DRKMTTR Fest 2025

-DRKMTTR Fest 2025 is happening on Friday and Saturday at the small club on Dickerson Pike, celebrating 10 years of the local, all-ages music venue that has built a community in the underground music and arts scene in Nashville.
+DRKMTTR Fest 2025 is happening this weekend at the small club on Dickerson Pike, celebrating 10 years of the local, all-ages music venue that has built a community in the underground music and arts scene in Nashville.
 The event will feature live music from local artists including Venus & The Flytraps and Soccer Mommy plus Nashville vendors.
 For What Where When-sday this week, a few DRKMTTR Fest participants and fans of the space tell us how important the DIY venue has been for them.

 “I was able to start it in the year 2015 in a small house because I knew that there was a huge gap in venues in town that prioritized not only having shows that people of all ages could attend, but prioritized giving a voice to those who normally are silenced.
 Marginalized groups such as women, people of color, LGBTQ folks,” said Kathryn Edwards, co-founder and operations manager at DRKMTTR.
 (Note that Edwards is also a weekend host at WNXP.)
 “DRKMTTR has been very important to me for the last 10 years because we have been able to create a community space that many people feel is a safe space.”